ABMArchaeologists/ABMA_website/Readme.md

-## Agent-based Modeling for Archeologists
+## Agent-based Modeling for Archaeologists
-This repository contains the code for the website of the Erasmus+ Agent-based Modeling for Archeologists project.
+This repository contains the code for the website of the Erasmus+ Agent-based Modeling for Archaeologists project.
 The website is used for the disemination of the interactive tutorials created in this project.
 The website is hosted on GitHub Pages.

 ## Setting up GitHub pages: